dperrymorrow/gulp-task-generator/README.md

 # Big-Gulp

 A command line tool that builds your gulpfile to your exact needs by asking you a series of questions.
 You can build a full static site generator with dev server, or a simple build tool for pre-processing assets and preparing them for deployment.

 ``
-$ npm install big-gulp -g
+$ npm install gulp-generator -g
 ``

 now change directories to your project and run the setup

 ``
-$ big-gulp
+$ gulp-generator
 ``

 big-gulp will now ask you a series of questions about your project and build your ``gulpfile.js`` accordingly